Prof. D. Phil Woodruff FRS

 Phil Woodruff's research programme covers a wide range of techniques and includes work on geometrical structure, electronic structure, and reactivity of predominantly metal surfaces.
 A particularly strong theme, however, is the development and application of quantitative structural methods to studies of adsorbate structures, especially of molecular species (including reaction intermediates) on transition and noble metal surfaces.

 NIXSW is a modification of the more general XSW method developed by the Warwick group which is particularly applicable to metal surfaces, and has been used to study atomic (e.g. Cl, S, O, Na, Rb) and molecular (e.g. methyl thiolate and longer-chain alkyl thiolates) on Cu, Ni and Al surfaces.
-All the early development was conducted at the Daresbury SRS facility in Cheshire, but subsequently some of this work transferred to the third-generation ESRF X-ray source in Grenoble in France where it has proved possible to exploit chemical state sensitivity and extend studies even to light atoms like C, N and O..
+All the early development was conducted at the Daresbury SRS facility in Cheshire, but subsequently some of this work transferred to the third-generation ESRF X-ray source in Grenoble in France, and now to Diamond in the UK, where it has proved possible to exploit chemical state sensitivity and extend studies even to light atoms like C, N and O. The focus of this work is currently on the study of larger pi-bonded molecules adsorbed on coinage metal surfaces, model systems for organic semiconductor/metal interfaces, in collaboration with the group of Giovanni Costantini in our Chemistry Department.

-One further structural probe now being integrated into the programme is MEIS - medium energy ion scattering - an experimental technique to probe both surface structure and the structure of near-surface buried interfaces.
-This project uses the UK national MEIS facility also based at Daresbury Laboratory near Warrington, a facility originally constructed through a Daresbury-Warwick-Salford collaboration.
-This project is proving especially effective in the study of surface alloys, alloy surfaces and interface reconstruction.
+One further structural probe that was integrated into the programme is MEIS - medium energy ion scattering - an experimental technique to probe both surface structure and the structure of near-surface buried interfaces.
+This project used the UK national MEIS facility, also based at Daresbury Laboratory near Warrington, until EPSRC in its wisdom chose to close the facility on the basis of entirely ill-informed advice that the information given by MEIS 'could be obtained in other ways'.
+However, the instrument is now being recommissioned at the University of Huddersfield where we have high hopes that it will once again become a valuable facility.

 At Warwick scanning tunnelling microscopy (STM) is also being used to study structural aspects of adsorption and reactions at surfaces with a particular emphasis on the role of adsorbate-induced restructuring of surfaces.
 Laboratory-based structural methods supporting this programme include X-ray photoelectron diffraction (XPD) and low energy electron diffraction (LEED).

 A quite separate activity has been the study of the surface electronic structure of metals and metal films, especially those of interest as magnetic materials, using angle-resolved ultraviolet photoemission and momentum(k)-resolved inverse photoemission (ARUPS & KRIPES).
 Early work focussed on the KRIPES studies at Warwick and included investigations of Mn and Rh layers on Cu(100).
 Subsequently the emphasis of this work shifted to angle-resolved photoemission studies of the occupied states, and especially of quantum well states in the metallic overlayers, making use of synchrotron radiation in the vacuum ultra-violet at the SRS and at the NSLS in Brookhaven, New York.
-This has involved a very fruitful collaboration with the group of Petar Pervan and Milorad Milun in the Institute of Physics in Zagreb.
+This involved a very fruitful collaboration with the group of Petar Pervan and Milorad Milun in the Institute of Physics in Zagreb.
+For this work, too, a new state-of-the-art beamline at Diamond is opening up new opportunities.

-A further important strand to the research in the last few years has been a collaboration within the Surface Science group with Dr. Jim Robinson on the application of Density Functional Theory calculations to gain further insight into some of the adsorbate structures we have been solving experimentally.
-The Surface Science group homepage also lists opportunities for PhD research studentships and postdoctoral assistantships.
+A further important strand to the research in the last few years has been a collaboration with Dr Reinhard Maurer in the Chemistry Department on the application of Density Functional Theory calculations to gain further insight into some of the adsorbate structures we have been solving experimentally.
+Opportunities exist for PhD studies by students with suitable research studentship fundings; currently there is no available funding for new postdoctoral assistantships.

 Write to:

-Department of Physics, University of Warwick, Coventry, CV4 7ALContact Details:
+Department of Physics, University of Warwick, Coventry, CV4 7AL

 +44 (0)2476523378